pushyami/Data_capture_tool/README.md

 	- Modularize

-	- Stream mode: saves on having to actually save the recordings, will have a flag in the prompt to give type of session (record vs. stream)
+	- Stream mode: keeps from having to actually save the recordings, will have a flag in the prompt to give type of session (record vs. stream)

 	- Possible dependency install script